mardix/Paginator/README.md

 	                ->setPrevNextTitle("Prev",	"Next")
 	                ->setFirstLastTitle("First", "Last");

+---

 ####Array Voodoo\Paginator::toArray()

-Will return the pagination data as an array with the following params:
+Will return the pagination data as an array which be used to create the pagination.

 	<?php